kayuzee/utopialabstakehomeprojectstarter/README.md

 You should be working on the Rinkeby Test Network.
 This is the same as interacting with Ethereum, however, the balances will all be test amounts.
 To get a test amount of Ethereum, you can visit https://faucet.rinkeby.io/.
 If you have problems with getting fake Rinkeby, email pryce@utopialabs.com with your Rinkeby wallet address and he will send you some Rinkeby ETH.

+## Submission

+You can submit your finished repo to pryce@utopialabs.com.